syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/030_Filters/002_Comparing_macro_values.md

 title: Comparing macro values in filters
 id: adm-log-filters-macro
 description: >-
-    Starting with syslog-ng OSE version 3.2, it is also possible to compare macro values and templates as numerical and string values.
+    Starting with {{ site.product.short_name }} version 3.2, it is also possible to compare
+    macro values and templates as numerical and string values.
 String comparison is alphabetical: it determines if a string is alphabetically greater or equal to another string.
 Use the following syntax to compare